Oklahoma Homeowners Insurance Guide

-Purchasing insurance to protect your home in the Sooner State might seem like it wouldn't be any different than home insurance for a house in Texas or Missouri.
+Purchasing insurance to protect your home in the Sooner State might seem like it wouldn't be any different than buying it for a house in Texas or Missouri.
 But you'd be wrong.
 States might have common ground between laws because of some common ground between what consumers need to be protected, but each state has its own concerns.
 That can be a function of politics and politicians, but can also have much to do with geography and weather patterns.
-For example, in Oklahoma, there are no small number of twisters.
+For example, in this state, there are no small number of twisters.
 Any risk of damage to a home in Oklahoma is known as a "peril."
-Some examples of perils are fire, burglary, or hailstorm.
-And while many states refer to insurance for a domicile as "homeowners insurance," it is referred to in Oklahoma as "home insurance."
-So, to put that together, home insurance in Oklahoma is intended to protect it from various perils.
+Some examples are fire, burglary, or hailstorm.
+Home insurance is intended to protect it from various dangers.

-Unlike many states where insurance types have long, descriptive titles that can vary for different types or levels of coverage, Oklahoma has tried to keep things as consistent as possible for the sake of consumers.
-That has result in four types of home insurance for houses denoted by code numbers.
+Unlike many states where policy types have long, descriptive titles that can vary for different types or levels of protection, the state has tried to keep things as consistent as possible for the sake of consumers.
+That has result in four types of policies for houses denoted by code numbers.
 They are HO-1, HO-2, HO-3, and HO-8.
 (There are two more types, neither of which are for single-family homes: one for apartments - HO-4 - and another for condos & co-ops - HO-6.)

 What follows are explanations of what the standardized codes represent in terms of coverage for the homeowner's investment.
 As you read through them, remember that a peril is a cause of damage to a home:

-- HO-1: The most basic home insurance policy in the bunch is the HO-1.
-It includes coverage of your house, surrounding buildings, and incidental property inside or on the property from eleven primary perils.
+- HO-1: The most basic policy in the bunch is the HO-1.
+It includes coverage of your house, surrounding buildings, and incidental property inside or on the property from eleven primary dangers.
 According to the Oklahoma Insurance Department, they are:

 - Fire or lightning.